PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * A development driver with configurable factor chance and data length.
 * Dynamodb **(Added in v9)**
   * An AWS cloud NoSQL driver using a key-value pair system.
 Be careful when flushing the table as it will delete and recreate the table due to a Dynamodb limitation.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/dynamodb-extension`
 * Files
   * A file driver that use serialization for storing data for regular performances.
 A _$path_ config must be specified, else the system temporary directory will be used.
 * Firestore **(Added in v9)**
   * A GCP cloud NoSQL driver using a key-value pair system.
 Collections are created automatically on-the-fly.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/firestore-extension`
 * Leveldb
   * A NoSQL driver using a key-value pair system.
 A _$path_ config must be specified, else the system temporary directory will be used.
 * Memcache